 Accuracy, more than most of the other data quality characteristics, is often considered to be the foundational dimension of good data quality

 Accuracy is one of the 16 characteristics or dimensions of data quality.
 It is considered to be the foundation for good data quality.
 It is also the traditional starting point for any continuous improvement program.
-It is one of the data quality dimensions that is categorized as being intrinsic to the data itself.
+It is one of the data quality dimensions that is categorized as intrinsic to the data itself.
 A piece of data is accurate if it reflects the true nature of the object, event, or concept that it represents.
 All customers want the data they need and use to be correct.
-They want the data values they are using to agree with the event that has occurred or is occurring, to reflect the proper physical characteristics of an object such as its height, width, length and weight, or to properly record the financial condition of the organization.
-Executives expect that the organization’s data is accurate.
+They want the data values they use to agree with the event that has occurred or is occurring, to reflect the proper physical characteristics of an object such as its height, width, length and weight, or to properly record the financial condition of the organization.
+Executives expect that the organization’s data is accurate, and expect data management programs to ensure this characteristic.

 Data Accuracy Examples